 Law and Economics

-The University of Bonn is one of the few Universities in Germany uniting the Department of Law and the Department of Economics in one Faculty, the "Rechts- and Staatswissenschaftliche Fakultät" (Faculty of Law and Economics).
-These combined Faculties were formerly very common.
-As the specialization of the individual disciplines became more and more extensive, many the formerly combined Faculties split into separate Faculties of Law and Faculties of Economics.
+The University of Bonn is one of the few universities in Germany uniting the Department of Law and the Department of Economics in one faculty, the "Rechts- and Staatswissenschaftliche Fakultät" (Faculty of Law and Economics).
+Such combined faculties were formerly very common.
+As the specialization of the individual disciplines became more and more extensive, many the formerly combined faculties split up.
 The University of Bonn never succumbed to this trend.
 And if not mistaken, current developments proof this decision to have been very wise.
-In any case, several German Universities have recently reversed the separation of the Faculties of Law and Economics.
+In any case, several German universities have recently reversed the separation of their faculties for law and for economics.

 Economic theory as such has evolved considerably in recent times.
 Game theoretic studies allow a better understanding of the functional capability and operation of markets.
-The research branch of behavioural economics tries to generate new scientific findings by analyzing the behaviour market participants on certain markets.
+The research branch of behavioural economics tries to generate new scientific findings by analyzing the behaviour of market participants.
 All those new developments in modern economics are important for the field of law as well.
-The CASTLE brings together the current state of research from both areas, Law as well as Economics.
-Some members of the department of Economics focus their research interest on the economic analysis of institutions.
+The CASTLE brings together the current state of research from both areas, law as well as economics.
+Some members of the Department of Economics focus their research interest on the economic analysis of institutions.
 This comprises the analysis of legal structures.
-At the department of Law, several members of the faculty are very familiar with the methods and results of the economic analysis of institutions.
+At the Department of Law, several faculty members are very familiar with the methods and results of the economic analysis of institutions.
 Numerous collaborations in research and teaching are proof of the convergence of the respective scientific interests.